Cave-8/Grim/README.md

 # Grim
-Project Grim, a small interpreted and imperative language.
+Grim, a small interpreted and imperative language.

 # Syntax
 ## Identifiers